LukeShu/periwinkle/HACKING/rest-api.md

 that field, instead of a `POST` request.
-Even if the specified `_method` does not have a document that is submitted (e.g., `DELETE`), because it started as a `POST` request, the submitted document it must still contain the `session_id` attribute.
+Even if the specified `_method` does not have a document that is submitted (e.g., `DELETE`), because it started as a `POST` request, the submitted document it must still contain the `session_id` attribute (if it wishes for the session to be recognized by the server).

 > Rationale: HTML forms may only submit `GET` and `POST` requests;
 > which is silly, and requires work-arounds to allow browsers to
 > emulate other request types with `POST` requests.

-Unless otherwise specified, response documents are always in JSON ([RFC-7159][], [ECMA-404][]); however, other document formats may be added in the future; to request a specific format, either append the correct file extension to the path, or specify the MIME type in the HTTP `Accept` header (see below for a list of MIME types and file extension).
+Unless otherwise specified, response documents always support the JSON format ([RFC-7159][], [ECMA-404][]); however, other document formats may be added in the future; to request a specific format, either append the correct file extension to the path, or specify the MIME type in the HTTP `Accept` header (see below for a list of MIME types and file extension).

 If a file extension is not included in the path, any path may include a trailing "/".
 A trailing "/" may therefore be used to clarify that